joeattardi/picmo/docs/docs/usage/emoji-version.md

 PicMo supports all sets of emojis up to the [Emoji 14.0](http://unicode.org/versions/Unicode14.0.0/) standard.
 However, not all browsers or operating systems will support this version of the Emoji standard.

+Any emoji with a version greater than the current version will not be shown.
+This applies to top-level emojis as well as any variants tagged with a version.

 The set of emojis available to select in PicMo can be set in two ways:

 ## Automatic selection (default behavior)